 The fuel tank, fuel hoses, and fuel vapor charge hoses use fuel permeation control technologies to prevent fuel vapor emissions.

-Tampering with these components to reduce or defeat the effectiveness of the fuel permeation
+Tampering with these components to reduce or defeat the effectiveness of the fuel permeation technologies is prohibited.

 Noise Emission Control System